 How can I lower my home insurance rates?

 Just because you need insurance coverage doesn’t mean you need to pay a fortune to get it.
-There are lots of ways you can , including:
+There are lots of ways you can save money on your insurance, including:

 - Get multiple quotes: Comparing quotes from multiple insurance companies is the only way to make sure you aren’t missing out on a better deal with another company.